 Breath it in: how to connect with nature and recharge on a camping trip

-Humans have always known that being outdoors in nature is good for our bodies and minds, but the evolution of our societies has been towards more and more urban living.
+Humans have always known that being outdoors in nature is good for our bodies and minds.
+Yet the evolution of our societies has been towards more and more urban living.

 For centuries, rising with the sun and retiring as the moon rose gave a natural structure to our lives, which was in tune with the natural world.
 However, as industry thrived and electricity made it easier to work through the night, our synchronicity with this natural rhythm reduced.